 What is an earthquake?

-An earthquake is a sudden, violent, shaking of the ground caused by the sudden release of energy in the Earth’s lithosphere that creates seismic waves.
-Earthquakes range in size from those that are so weak they cannot be felt to those that are so violent they destroy cities.
+An earthquake is a sudden, violent shaking of the ground caused by the sudden release of energy in the Earth’s lithosphere that creates seismic waves.
+Earthquakes range in size from those so weak people cannot feel them to those so violent they destroy cities.

-The word earthquake is used to describe any seismic event, whether natural or caused by humans, that generates seismic waves.
+The word earthquake describes any seismic event, whether natural or caused by humans, that generates seismic waves.
 Earthquakes are caused by:

 Find out more about why they happen here.

-The point where an earthquake starts is known as its focus (or hypocentre) and the point on the surface of the Earth, directly above the focus is called the epicentre.
+The point where an earthquake starts is known as its focus (or hypocentre).
+The point on the surface of the Earth, directly above the focus, is called the epicentre.

 An earthquake’s power is measured on the Richter scale using an instrument called a ‘seismometer’.